AbdallhOmarr/archive--11-/README.md

 6. Finally, the notebook will plot the regression line and display the predicted salaries for some test data.

 ## Credits
-This notebook is based on the Deep Learning Specialization course by Andrew Ng on Coursera.
+This notebook is based on the Machine Learning Specialization course by Andrew Ng on Coursera.

 ## License
 This project is licensed under the MIT License